alcidesrh/laravel-generic-resource/readme.md

     //you can pass nested property as well as the example before return new GenericResourceCollection( $users->paginate( $perPage ), ['id', 'name', 'parent' => ['id', 'name'], 'products' => ['id', 'name', 'price']]);

-**Note**
-Both GenericResource and GenericResourceCollection classes are the same type referenced in <a href="https://laravel.com/docs/8.x/eloquent-resources" target="_blank">Laravel's Api Resources documentation</a> with some extra code to make it generic and agnostic.
+**Note**: Both GenericResource and GenericResourceCollection classes are the same types referenced in the official <a href="https://laravel.com/docs/8.x/eloquent-resources" target="_blank">Laravel's Api Resources documentation</a> with some extra code to make it generic and agnostic.
 So you can expect the same structure and behavior.

+## Requirement

+-Laravel >= 5
+-Php >= 7.0

 ## Installation

-### Laravel 5.x:

-After updating composer, add the ServiceProvider to the providers array in config/app.php

-    Barryvdh\DomPDF\ServiceProvider::class,
+    composer require alcidesrh/laravel-generic-resource

 You can optionally use the facade for shorter code.
 Add this to your facades: